wallymathieu/assertfail/_posts/2018-10-26-Is-there-a-value-in-having-diversity-when-it-comes-to-solutions.md

 ## Having different styles/architectures/programming language?

 Since different software components suite different purposes, they should have style suited for different application / purpose.
-When you use components from different companies and open source initiatives, they will not fit your style: they can help you deliver, so don't ignore things that don't fit your style (since they can help you deliver).
+When you use components from different companies and open source initiatives, they will not fit your style: they can help you deliver.

 ### One language to rule them all